ilyaizen/ilyaizen/README.md

 # Hi, שלום, Привет, I'm Ilya Aizenberg 👋

 Welcome to my GitHub profile!
 I'm a passionate self-taught full-stack web developer based in Tel Aviv, blending creativity and technology to build meaningful projects.
-Always curious and driven, I'm constantly expanding my skillset and diving into new challenges. 🚀
+Always curious, I'm constantly expanding my skillset and diving into new challenges. 🚀

 ---